 So, what could go wrong if you hire an agent who just isn’t that great?
 If you’re a buyer, there is more at stake.
 The most obvious consequence is losing out on the house you want.
 An experienced agent will not only know the current Boise, ID housing market to help her client make an appropriate offer but will also be assertive if need be.
-Sometimes a good agent must risk offending her buyer to explain, “If you really want the house, this is a terrible offer.”
-Quick side note: it is license LAW (not just in Idaho; this is nation-wide) that if a client asks their agent to write up an offer, for example, for half the asking price, the agent must do it.
+Sometimes a good agent must risk offending her buyer to explain, “If you really want the house, keep in mind this is a terrible offer.”
+Quick side note: it is license LAW that if a client asks their agent to write up an offer, for example, for half the asking price, the agent must do it.
 I have written up some bad offers in my time, but not without first trying to educate my client, which is in their best interest.
 A poor agent may simply refuse to write up the offer (yes, I’ve seen this, and I don’t get what part of the law is misunderstood??) or will write up the offer without giving their clients any constructive feedback.

 As for sellers, the main risk of using an inexperienced or insecure agent is a longer time with your house on the market.
 If your agent isn’t comfortable educating you on the fair market price of your home (or worse: they don’t know themselves), your house may sit overpriced on the market for months on end.
 This can become a huge problem for sellers if they need to move or have already bought another house, but some agents don’t seem to empathize with their sellers’ sense of urgency even if they understand that this creates a constant drain on a seller’s finances.
 A good Boise, ID agent will refuse to take a listing if the seller insists on an unreasonable price instead of opting for free advertising with their sign in a yard.

-Unfortunately, by the time you learn your agent is less-than-stellar, it’s usually too late and the fate of your home or finances lie in the crosshairs.
+Unfortunately, by the time you learn your agent is less-than-stellar, it’s usually too late and the fate of your finances and mental health lie in the crosshairs.
 Worse yet, it’s very difficult to know beforehand whether an agent is going to do a good job for you.
 Getting referrals from friends can be tricky because everyone has different standards and expectations of a real estate agent; an agent who did a great job for your friend may not necessarily do a great job for you.
 So what is one to do?

 There’s no magic answer, though you are less likely to hire a dud if you find a real estate agent who is “hungry” (don’t confuse this with hiring a newbie though as they may treat you like gold, but won’t know what to do when the going gets rough).
 You never know what or who you’ll get by calling your Boise, ID Rockstar, and if you want personal attention, keep in mind a veteran agent will probably employ an assistant or transaction coordinator to help keep up with her many clients.
 I do not employ an assistant or transaction coordinator so I can give my clients complete personal attention, plus details are more likely to slip through the cracks with an assistant involved.
 I also commit to “juggling” three or less transactions at any given time; I choose to do only a handful of transactions each year, but that doesn’t mean I don’t like to work!